John Lavery: Life and career

 John Lavery was born in inner North Belfast, on 20 March 1856 and baptised at St Patrick's Church, Belfast.
-While still a child, he moved to Scotland where he attended Haldane Academy in Glasgow in the 1870s.
+He was the son of Henry Lavery and Margaret Lavery née Donnelly.
+Henry Lavery drowned, in the sinking of the packet ship Pomona, April 1859, off Co.
+Wexford, Ireland, en route for New York, and his widow died not long after.
+The orphaned John Lavery, at times with his sister Jane Lavery, later Callaghan, moved between Ireland and Scotland.
+He attended Haldane Academy in Glasgow in the 1870s.
 In 1878, he set up his own studio which was razed in a fire in the following year.
 With a £300 insurance pay-out, he spent a year studying at Heatherley's School in London.
 Lavery continued his studies at the Académie Julian in Paris in the early 1880s.
 He returned to Glasgow and was associated with the Glasgow School.
 William Burrell, a wealthy shipowner, was a faithful patron of Scottish artists including Joseph Crawhall II, with whom Lavery studied.
 In 1888, he was commissioned to paint the state visit of Queen Victoria to the Glasgow International Exhibition.
 This launched his career as a society painter and he moved to London soon after.
+The same year Lavery’s sister Jane, who in 1880 had married John Callaghan, a pawnbroker, drowned herself in the River Clyde.
+Lavery was to paint a Posthumous Portrait of Jane Lavery towards the end of his life (1935).
 In 1896, William Burrell commissioned Lavery to paint a portrait of his sister Mary Burrell.

 This portrait was exhibited widely and is considered one of Lavery's finest works.
 Another portrait of Mrs. Burrell was altered to become the "Red Rose" portrait of Hazel Lavery.